 - Ready to shake in Mid-September.

+- Wants to produce a good kernel.

 - Will need to shake twice.

 - Susceptible to scab.

 - Easier to grow in middle Georgia.

 - Veining and spotting is common in some years.

 My picks for small low-input plantings.